Arganox/arganox.github.io/_posts/2016-01-10-Project-pfSense-Further-Enhancements.md

 In order to have these WGXepc commands executed on boot you can use the shellcmd package.

-- If you haven't already, install the shellcmd package.
+- If you haven't already done so in the first part of this post, install the shellcmd package.
-This can be done by navigating to System > Packages and selecting the Available Packages tab.
+This can be done by navigating to System > Packages from there click on the "Available Packages" tab.

 ![PackageManager]({{ site.baseurl }}/images/20160110/Packages.png "Package manager in the Web GUI.")